Finding Minimum Matching Cuts in $H$-free Graphs: Polynomial-Time Results

+We distinguish between two cases.
+First, we consider the case where $|K|\leq 4$.
+Note that this covers both the case of a dominating $P_4$ and of a dominating $P_4$-free subgraph where $r + s \leq 4$.
+Second, we consider the case where $|K|\geq 5$.
+The arguments are similar in both cases, however in the first case, we can colour $N[V(K)]$ completely.
+Due to the fact that the dominating subgraph $K$ may be large in the second case, we cannot assume that the neighbourhood of $K$ is fully coloured.
+This leads to a significant increase in the complexity of the arguments needed and in particular makes it necessary to add a second recursive step.

-\textbf{Case 2: }\textit{$G[D]$ is dominated by a $P_2$ or a $P_3$}\\ Let $P$ be a path in $G$ dominating $G[D]$ which is a $P_2$ or a $P_3$.
-Then, every vertex of $G$ is at distance at most $2$ of $P$.
-Let $P = x_1 \, x_2$ if $D$ is dominated by a $P_2$ or else $P = x_1 \, x_2 \, x_3$.
-We branch over all colourings of~$P$.
+\textbf{Case 1. }\textit{$G[D]$ is dominated by a connected dominating set of size at most~$4$.} \\ Let $D'$ be a connected dominating set of $G[D]$ of size at most~$4$.
+We branch over all colourings of $D'$.
 We denote by $R$ (resp.~$B$) the set of red (resp.~blue) vertices.
-If $P$ is monochromatic, we apply Lemma~\ref{l-ddmp} and either find a minimum red-blue $(R,B)$-colouring and remember its value or conclude that no such colouring exists and discard the branch.
+If $D'$ is monochromatic, we apply Lemma~\ref{l-ddmp} and either find a minimum red-blue $(R,B)$-colouring and remember its value or conclude that no such colouring exists and discard the branch.

-We now assume that $P$ is not monochromatic.
-By symmetry we may assume that $x_1$ is red and both $x_2$ and $x_3$ (if it exists) are blue.
-We branch over all $O(n^3)$ colourings of $N(P)$.
+We now assume that $D'$ is not monochromatic.
+That is, $D'$ contains at least one red and one blue vertex.
+Note that there might be two vertices of the same colour in $D'$ that are not connected in $D'$.
+Say they are red.
+This can happen if $D'$ is a $P_4$ with red ends.
+However, in every optimal solution of \minmc{} there is exactly one red and one blue component.
+Since $G$ is $P_8$-free, there is a monochromatic path in $G$ connecting those two vertices in $D'$ consisting of at most~$5$ intermediate vertices.
+We therefore branch over all $O(n^5)$ options to choose this path.
+Hence, we have one red and one blue component.

+We branch over all $O(n^4)$ valid colourings of $N(D')$ and propagate the colouring.
 Let $Z$ be the set of uncoloured vertices of $G$.
-If every vertex of $Z$ is adjacent to a blue vertex, then $B$ dominates $Z$ and we apply Lemma~\ref{L-monodom}.
+If every vertex of $Z$ is adjacent to a red vertex, then $R$ dominates $Z$ and we apply Lemma~\ref{L-monodom}.
 If we get a valid red-blue $(R,B)$-colouring of $G$, we remember its value, otherwise we get that no such colouring exists and discard the branch.

-Let $u\in Z$ be a vertex which is not adjacent to any vertex in $B$.
-As $u$ is at distance at most~$2$ of $P$ and the neighbourhood of $P$ is coloured, there is a vertex $r \in R$ which is adjacent to both $u$ and $x_1$.
-Let $C$ be the connected component of $u$ in $G[Z]$.
-Due to the application of R4, we know that $C$ is adjacent to $B$.
-Since $u$ is not adjacent to $B$, it has a neighbour $v \in C$, see Figure~\ref{f-p7-dom-p2}.
+Hence, there exists a vertex $x \in Z$ which is not adjacent to any vertex in $R$.
+As $x$ is at distance at most~$2$ of $D'$ and the neighbourhood of $D'$ is coloured, there is a vertex $b \in B$ which is adjacent to both $x$ and a blue vertex of $D'$.
+Let $C$ be the connected component of $x$ in $G[Z]$.
+Due to the application of R4, we know that $C$ is adjacent to $R$.
+Hence, since $x$ is not adjacent to $R$, it has a neighbour $y \in C$, see Figure~\ref{f-p7-dom-p2}.
+Let $\beta$ be a blue neighbour of $b$ in~$D'$.
+If there are several we take the one with the shortest distance to a red vertex in $D'$.
+Let further $\alpha$ be a red vertex in $D'$ that is closest to $\beta$ in $D'$.